-Notice now its effect on the lives of two Pharisees who at first saw eye-to-eye, but who were divided by the cross so that one went into eternity one way and the other into eternity another way.
+Notice now the effect of the cross on the lives of two Pharisees who at first saw eye-to-eye, but who were divided; one went into eternity one way and the other another way.

 The Pharisees were a religio-political party.
 As a religious party, they were what we would classify as fundamental in the faith.
 They believed in the inspiration of the Old Testament, the existence of the supernatural, the existence of angels, and the Resurrection.
-Actually, in our day, they could be classified as "cold-blooded fundamentalists."
+In our day, they could be classified as "cold-blooded fundamentalists."
 Although they believed the Word of God, their lives did not evidence its influence.
 How easy it always has been to simply say, "Yes, I believe," without the Word actually affecting the heart!

 When the Pharisees came into the presence of Christ, they were much impressed by Him and felt that He was the One they wanted.
 They sent Nicodemus to Him, thinking that somehow they would win Him over to their side.
-They soon found, however, that they couldn't win Him over, but that He was attempting to win them over to His side - and they did not like that.
-Gradually, the Pharisees became His enemies, and in the end they joined with the Herodians in the plot to nail Him to the cross.
+They soon found, however, that they couldn't.
+Rather, He was attempting to win them over to His side-and they didn't like that.
+Gradually, the Pharisees became His enemies, and in the end they joined with the Herodians in the plot to nail Him to a cross.